 INTERIOR: The interior requires little preparation for winter storage.
 All appliances, both electrical and LP Gas should be turned off.
 Make sure that the LP Gas tanks are also turned off.
 All electricity going to into the unit should be disconnected.
-It is recommended that you disconnect your 12-volt system by using your 12-volt kill switch.
-This will stop any drain on the battery caused by your LP and CO detectors while unit is in storage.
+It is recommended that you disconnect your 12-volt system.
+This will stop any drain on the battery caused by your LP detector and/or optional CO detector while unit is in storage.

-Since air circulation is virtually eliminated when the camper is totally closed, the following suggestions listed below will help to reduce musty odors, mold and excessive moisture:
+Since air circulation is virtually eliminated when the trailer is totally closed, the following suggestions listed below will help to reduce musty odors, mold and excessive moisture:

 - 1. Leave the door open on your refrigerator.
 Be sure to remove all food items. - 2.
 Spread out your upholstery so that air can reach all portions. - 3.
 Open all cabinet doors and drawers. - 4.
-Place one or more containers of moisture gathering beads in the camper.
-This will help to reduce condensation and excessive accumulation of moisture inside the camper.
+Place one or more containers of moisture gathering beads in the trailer.
+This will help to reduce condensation and excessive accumulation of moisture inside the trailer.